raylanw/raylanw.github.io/pages/index.md

 👋 Hey, I am Raylanw, an undergraduate student at **NanChang University**, majoring in **Computer Science and Technology**.

 I used to be a front-end enthusiast, based on Vue.js ecosystem.
-Now I'm focused on preparing for **the postgraduate entrance exam**, and in my spare time, I might learn computer basics(Data Structure, Algorithm, OS, ect.) and Java for back-end development.
+Now I'm focused on preparing for **the postgraduate entrance exam**(main subjects include mathematics, English and fundamentals of computer science), and in my spare, I might learn Java EE for Web back-end development.